bbatsov/metaredux/_posts/2018-11-09-ciders-orchard-the-heart.md

 very actively involved with the projects.

 We really need our new Jeff Valk, Artur Malabarba, Michael Griffiths, Hugo Dundan...
-If we're looking for looking for new open-source gigs - we're certainly "hiring".
+If we're looking for new open-source gigs - we're certainly "hiring".

 My "nREPL Redux" post managed to get some people excited about nREPL and the project received a record number of contributions afterwards.[^4] I can only hope that